Do you understand the importance of gentrification as a property investor?

 It’s something that many investors overlook and as a result, they rely on the general market for their property’s capital appreciation.

-Warren Buffet is quoted as saying that “you will never be truly wealthy until you find a way to make money in your sleep“.
+Warren Buffet is quoted as saying "You will never be truly wealthy until you find a way to make money in your sleep".

 The answer may be gentrification.